StrawberryBe/analytics.de-DE/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

-In „Marketing Reports and Analytics“ können Sie einen [!UICONTROL „Besuche“-Bericht] auf einer ausgewählten Seite ausführen.
+In marketing reports and analytics, you can run a [!UICONTROL Visits Report] on a selected page.
 In Ad Hoc Analysis haben Sie die Möglichkeit, die Daten zu segmentieren, um bestimmte Seiten anzuzeigen.

 ## Bericht „Unique Visitors“ {#concept_39097C54E46C496CBAD537329DB3C84A}